CliMA/Oceananigans.jl/docs/src/grids_tutorial.md

 ```

 Oceananigans simulates the dynamics of ocean-flavored fluids by solving differential equations that conserve momentum, mass, and energy on a mesh of finite volumes or "cells".
-A "grid" encodes information about this mesh of finite volumes -- including the domain geometry, the number of cells, and the machine architecture and number representation that is used to store discrete data on the finite volume mesh.
+The first decision we make when setting up a simulation is: on what _grid_ are we going to run our simulation?
+The "grid" encodes fundamental information: the shape of the domain we're simulating in, the way that domain is divided into a mesh of finite volumes, the machine architecture (CPU, GPU, lots of GPUs), and the precision of the numbers we would like to use to represent ocean-flavored fluid variables (double precision or single precision).

 One of the simplest grids we can make divides a three-dimensional rectangular domain -- or "a box" --- into evenly-spaced cells.
 To create such a grid on the CPU (the machine that we typically run julia on, basically), we write